Self-guided Sightseeing Tour #2 in Arles, France

 Show sight on map

-The Arles Forum, located in the city of Arles, in France, is the first major urban achievement around 30-20 BC.
-AD of the Roman colony founded in 46 BC.
-To thank Arelate for his support for Caesar.
+The Forum of Arles, located in the city of Arles, France, is the first major urban achievement around 30-20 BC. of the Roman colony founded in 46 BC. to thank Arelate for his support of Caesar.

 Wikipedia: Forum d'Arles (FR)